QChASM/AaronTools-docs/README.md

 ```

 ## Documenting Things
 Read a sphinx tutorial.
-Basically, the files people modify are all in the build directory.
+Basically, the files people modify are all in the source directory.
 Autodoc automatically adds docstrings if you ask it to.